P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * A Little Extra Tiles - Adds even more options to little tiles.

 * Antighost - Rechecks block states around the player and resyncs with server if blocks don't match.

-* Apple core - A library mod.

-* Appleskin - A mod that shows how much saturation a food gives.

 * Apricorn Tree Farm - A Pixelmon addon with trees and tech support.